 PhD Neuroendocrinology – Imperial College London

-It is more than apparent throughout this article how vital role models were to Random42’s women in science throughout their childhood, education, and careers.
-This highlights the obvious need for young women to have accessible role models in science as a part of their support network, whether that is a school science teacher, university supervisor, family member, or the inspirational female scientists who have and still are making history!
+This article highlights how important role models were to Random42’s women in science throughout their upbringing, education, and careers, and how there is a crucial need for young women to have role models in science as a part of their support network.

-Huge thank you to our women in science who have helped share some really insightful and inspiring ideas about the importance of celebrating and supporting all women and girls in science!
+A big thank you to our women in science who have helped share some very inspiring ideas about the importance of celebrating and supporting all women and girls in science!

-If you are interested in a career in science with Random42, please view our jobs page to see our current opportunities.
+If you are interested in a career with Random42, please view our jobs page to see our current opportunities.